sihorton/appjs-deskshell/README.md

 Community:
 ========
-We are a very diverse community that welcomes people who have english as a second language and would love this project to be your first accepted commit to an open source project.
-There are many things that are not strictly coding that you can do, maybe you can write an example app, improve our documentation, answer questions on the forums or write a tutorial.
+We are a very diverse community that welcomes people who have english as a second language.
+We are open and welcoming to new people both experienced super hackers and newbies alike.
+We would love this project to be your first accepted commit to an open source project.
+There are also many things that are not strictly coding that you can do, maybe you can write an example app, improve our documentation, answer questions on the forums or write a tutorial.
+Mostly just have fun making apps and when you see something that could be better have a go at improving it and then share it with the community.

 Join us on the [mailing list](https://groups.google.com/d/forum/appjs-dev)